jacobkap/crimebythenumbers/docs/pdf-scraping.md

 ### Scraping a single PDF

-`pdf_text()` extracts all the raw text from the pdf file.
+`pdf_text()` lets us scrape the text from a PDF.
 The input in the () is the name (in quotes as it is saying to R, go to the file on the computer) of the PDF to be read.
 Make sure your working directory is set to where the file is.
-We will look at the last shooting in 2016 which we called "16-01.pdf".
+As an example we will look at the last shooting in 2016 which we called "16-01.pdf".

 ```r